MinoMino/mindl-legacy/README.md

                         can instead of prompting
   -p PLUGIN, --plugin PLUGIN
-                        explicitly set which plugin should handle the URL in the case wheretwo or more plugins can handle the same URL
-  -f PATH, --file PATH  the path to a text file containing URLs to be
-                        processed, separated by lines -D DIRECTORY, --directory DIRECTORY
+                        explicitly set which plugin should handle the URL in the case where two or more plugins can handle the same URL -f PATH, --file PATH  the path to a text file containing URLs to be processed, separated by lines -D DIRECTORY, --directory DIRECTORY